pyserial/pyserial/pyserial/documentation/pyserial_api.rst

     The function returns an iterable that yields tuples of three strings:

-    - port name: as it can be passed to :class:`serial.Serial` or :func:`serial.serial_for_url`
+    - port name as it can be passed to :class:`serial.Serial` or :func:`serial.serial_for_url`
-    - description: human readable text identifying the port
+    - description in human readable form
-    - hardware id: some sort of hardware identification.
+    - sort of hardware ID.
 E.g. may contain VID:PID of USB-serial adapters.

     Items are returned in no particular order.
 It may make sense to sort the items.
+Also note that the reported strings are different across platforms and operating systems, even for the same device.

     .. note:: Support is limited to a number of operating systems.
-On some systems description and hardware id will not be available (``None``).
+On some systems description and hardware ID will not be available (``None``).

     :platform: Posix (/dev files)